rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 ### Running x.py and building a stage1 compiler

 One thing to keep in mind is that `rustc` is a _bootstrapping_ compiler.
 That is, since `rustc` is written in Rust, we need to use an older version of the compiler to compile the newer version.
 In particular, the newer version of the compiler, `libstd`, and other tooling may use some unstable features internally.
-The result is the compiling `rustc` is done in stages:
+The result is that compiling `rustc` is done in stages:

 - **Stage 0:** the stage0 compiler is usually the current _beta_ compiler
   (`x.py` will download it for you); you can configure `x.py` to use something